stephenbeese/FizzyBeese/TESTING.md

 ## HTML
 To test the HTML of the site I used the W3C HTML Validator.

-After testing each page by direct input, I can confim that there were no errors other than an empty h1 element that contained the loading spinner for checkout submissions.
+After testing each page by direct input, I can confirm that there were no errors other than an empty h1 element that contained the loading spinner for checkout submissions.

 ![Loading spinner HTML warning](readme/empty-heading-warning.png)